History of the Campuses and Buildings of the University of Rochester

 Carillons have existed in the Low Countries since the Sixteenth Century but only became popular in the United States in the 1920s.
 The first modern carillon in this country was installed in 1922 at the Church of Our Lady of Good Voyage in Gloucester, Massachusetts.
 The first in New York State was donated by John D. Rockefeller, Jr. to the Park Avenue Baptist Church in New York City in 1925.
 This church moved to Riverside Drive in 1931 with the relocated carillon having been expanded to 72 bells, the largest in the world at the time.
 The second instrument was installed at the Albany city hall in 1927 and the third at St. Thomas Episcopal Church in New York City in 1929.
 These were widely publicized and concerts were often broadcast over radio.

 The new library building on the River Campus for Men was seen as an ideal location for a carillon, which had become popular in the United States in the late 1920s.
-Costs proved prohibitive even for a downsized chime of less than 23 bells and a single bell might have ended up being installed in the library tower when the three children of contractor Arendt W. Hopeman—a native of the Netherlands—donated a chime of 17 bells that was installed in the tower of the new Rush Rhees Library in 1930.
+Costs proved prohibitive even for a downsized chime of less than 23 bells and a single bell might have ended up being installed in the library tower when the three children of contractor Arendt W. Hopeman—a native of the Netherlands—donated a chime of 17 bells that was installed in the lantern above new Rush Rhees Library dome in 1930.
 The Hopemans also paid to expand the lantern tower above the library dome to house the bells.

 The ringing of the chimes was an unpaid service provided by various members of the University community.
 In 1930, the year the River Campus opened for students, English professor John R. Slater was placed in charge of the chimes, which he rang regularly for the next twelve years.
 By the time he retired in 1942, Slater had composed several hundred pieces especially for the Hopeman Memorial Chimes.

 Two additional bells, a middle F sharp and upper G, were made by the Dutch company Petit and Fritsen, Ltd. and added in 1956.
 All necessary expenses, along with a $10,000 maintenance endowment, were borne by the Hopeman Family in addition to their original gift.
-By 1973, however, an extensive study pf the proper care of the chimes determined that some were beyond repair or tuning.
+By 1973, however, an extensive study of the proper care of the chimes determined that some were beyond repair or tuning.
 Repair costs were high enough to consider a replacement of the entire installation.
 Through Schulmerich Carillons, Inc. the University was put in touch with the Royal Eijsbouts Bellfoundry Ltd. of Asten, Holland, who conducted a thorough evaluation of the bells.
 It was their strong recommendation that a full carillon be installed to allow for a greater range of music.
 The original bells were removed, and six of the decommissioned bells were transferred to Christ Church at 141 Rochester's East Avenue, where they sound daily on the hour.

-The Hopeman Memorial Carillon was formally dedicated on December 9, 1973 with a concert on the Eastman Quadrangle.
-Its fifty bells cover four octaves and weigh a total of 6,668 pounds.
 The traditional "Westminster Quarters" (or "Big Ben" chime) was replaced during the University's sesquicentennial celebration in 2000 by the "Rochester Quarters," composed by former Department of Music professor Daniel Harrison.
 The "Westminster Quarters" returned in 2004.
-The carillon was restored in 2017 and today, the Hopeman Memorial Carillon is one of only seven carillons in New York State.
+The carillon was restored in 2017 and today, the Hopeman Memorial Carillon is one of seven carillons in New York State, of which only five are currently playable.

 Contributed by Doris Aman, Director of Carillon Activities, Arthur Satz Department of Music, July 2022